F444 Gothic Revival Library Bookcase

 Cast brass ornamental strap hinges and door handles attributed to John Hardman & Company

-Attributed to A.W.N.
+Designed by A.W.N.
 Pugin

 Made by Gillows of Lancaster (Stamped)